vbarbarosh/node-helpers/src/array_min.md

-Returns the first element in the array with the minimal weight.
+Returns the first element of the array for which `fn(item)` is minimized.
+If multiple elements have the same minimal weight, the earliest one is returned.